VitalikCo/Distillation-of-SWE-Agent-Trajectories-into-Small-Models/README.md

 ## Datasets

-The main dataset used in the experiments is:
+The dataset used in the experiments is:

 * **NVIDIA Nemotron-SWE-v1**